DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * Entity substitute_mcu
     * "If the control module is driving SPI too fast for the guest core it will cause problems (e.g. the NES core uses a sysclk of just 21MHz for the data-IO module).
 In the generic map for substitute_mcu in your deca_top, add this:   `SPI_FASTBIT=>3,`   It defaults to 2, so changing it to 3 halves the speed of the fast-mode SPI comms."
     * `SPI_INTERNALBIT=>2,`    might be needed to avoid hungs on the OSD together with SPI_FASTBIT
-    * "`sysclk_frequency => 500`  It only affects the UART baud rate, so you can ignore it if you're not capturing debug messages.
-(Having said that, I generally have a board-specific toplevel PLL to create a 50MHz clock for the controller, and use the incoming clock directly if it happens to be 50MHz already)"
+    * "`sysclk_frequency => 500`  It only affects the UART baud rate, so you can ignore it if you're not capturing debug messages  (having said that, I generally have a board-specific toplevel PLL to create a 50MHz clock for the controller, and use the incoming clock directly if it happens to be 50MHz already)"

 ### Mist core